 On April 4, 2000, Geoffrey was arrested in Tennessee and charged with larceny / theft under $500.

-Geoffrey was arrested on a federal warrant in Texas in July of 2001.
-I do not know why there was a federal warrant out for his arrest, or why he was in Texas.
+Geoffrey was booked on a federal warrant in Texas in July of 2001.

 More allegations of abuse against #90DayFiance #BeforeThe90Days' Geoffrey Paschel from his 2nd ex-wife.
 (These are different allegations than the ones we previously reported on by Geoffrey's current estranged wife and his ex-girlfriend from last year.) https://t.co/fKfQufYmvR

 In September of 2013, Geoffrey was arrested and charged with felony larceny / theft of services near Knoxville, Tennessee.
 According to the criminal complaint, Geoffrey and an accomplice tried to steal more than $500 worth of lights from Home Depot and got caught on the security camera.
 The incident occurred exactly one year before he was eventually charged.

 From the complaint:

 On Sunday, February 19, 2012 at about 14:00, the Defendant [Geoffrey] and Codefendant went to the Home Depot located at 9361 Kingston Pike.
 While there, the Defendant got five lights valued at approximately $595.00 and pushed them on a flatbed dolly to the exit door.
 The Defendant then leaves the store to get the vehicle and the Codefendant enters the store and pushes the dolly with the lights out the door and they place the lights in their vehicle and drive off without paying…

 …The incident was captured on surveillance and both defendants were [identified] from a photo lineup.